yokolet/new-note/algo/strings/2022-09-24-find-words-that-can-be-formed-by-characters.md

 - String
 date: 2022-09-24 22:56 +0900
 ---
-## Introduction
-This is a sort of anagram problem.
-A hash table is a good data structure to solve this problem.
-Two types of hash tables are necessary: one for the given chars, another for the each word.
-If we compare these two hash tables, it's not difficult to find the answer.

 ## Problem Description
 > You are given an array of strings `words` and a string `chars`.